 To remove the dirt bin, press the latch located on the handle.
 One feature I like is that it has two doors – one at the bottom and another on top.

-This feature makes it easier and less messy to empty dust that cling on the plastic shell.
+This feature makes it easier and less messy to empty dust that clings on the plastic shell.

 It does have a smaller bin compared to the LiftAway NV752 (0.9 vs. 1.4 dry quarts).

 Washable filter and HEPA filter

-Under the dust bin are two washable filters that Shark recommends to wash every 3 months.
+Under the dust bin are two washable filters that Shark recommends to wash every three months.
 Remember that the interval will also depend on the environment around you.
 If you live in a dusty area, the frequency may increase.

 It has two pre-motor filters – one made from sponge and others from felt.
 These two are washable.

 Tip: Buy an extra filter so that you are still able to use the vacuum while waiting for the other filters to dry up.

 It also comes with a post-motor HEPA filter.

-Shark says that this filter is also washable but not as often – just once every 9 months or so.
+Shark says that this filter is also washable but not as often – just once every nine months or so.

 Handle and control

 At the handle, there is a slide switch that toggles between carpet and hard floor.
 Below it is a suction control lever that allows you to control airflow and regulate suction.

 Even in upright mode, moving this vacuum around the furniture will be easy thanks to the swivel steering.

 It won’t be as flexible as a Dyson, but it up for it with the Lift-Away feature.